ademakov/Oroch/README.md

 a narrow set of compression algorithms.

 The focus of the Oroch library is flexibility and ability to switch to other compression method by changing just a single line of the code.
-It also is realtively small compared to other libraries.
+It is also realtively small compared to other libraries.

-If your project does not need to decode billions of integers per second, and could trade this for smaller and more manageable source code base, then the Oroch library might be for you.
+If your project does not need to decode billions of integers per second and could trade this for smaller and more manageable source code base, then the Oroch library might be for you.